 You can use the Migrate Storage geoprocessing tool to migrate existing binary, spatial, or raster columns from one storage type to another.
-This is done by specifying a configuration keyword that contains an ATTRIBUTE_BINARY, GEOMETRY_STORAGE, or RASTER_STORAGE parameter set to the new storage type to which you want to convert.
+This is done by specifying a configuration keyword that contains an ATTRBUTE_BINARY, GEOMETRY_STORAGE, or RASTER_STORAGE parameter set to the new storage type to which you want to convert the data.

-The following are the supported migration paths for each database management system:
+The following are the supported migration paths for each database management system (DBMS):

-The following are reasons to migrate your data:
+There are two reasons you would migrate your data:

 - To access your spatial or raster data using structured query language (SQL)

-- To move from a data type that may not be supported in the future to one that is supported
+- To move from a data type that may not be supported in a future to one that is supported

 Access data using SQL

 Accessing the information in a geodatabase via SQL allows external applications (those not developed in an ArcObjects environment) to work with the tabular data managed by the geodatabase.
 If these applications need to access spatial or raster data in the geodatabase, you must store your spatial or raster data in data types that allow SQL access.
-For example, using the ST_Geometry storage type allows you to access your feature data with SQL, something that you cannot do easily if your data is stored in a BLOB or long raw field.
+For example, using the ST_Raster storage type allows you to access your raster data with SQL, something that you cannot do easily if your raster data is stored in a BLOB, LONG RAW, IMAGE, BINARY, or BYTEA field.

 Move from types that may not be supported in future releases

-Oracle recommends using the BLOB or BFILE data type instead of long raw data types in its databases.
-Although long raw columns are still supported, if you have long raw attribute, geometry, or raster fields in your current geodatabase in Oracle, you should migrate them to a different format in preparation for when they are not supported.
+Oracle is recommending the use of BLOB or BFILE data types instead of LONG RAW data types in its databases.
+Although LONG RAW columns are still supported, if you have LONG RAW attribute, geometry, or raster fields in your current geodatabase in Oracle, you should migrate them to a different format in preparation for when they are not supported.

-If your geodatabase in Oracle was created at ArcGIS 9.3 or later (and not upgraded from ArcGIS 9.2 or earlier), the data you create will not use the long raw storage type.
-However, any existing data created with any or all of these parameters set to LONG RAW, or any data in upgraded geodatabases that have these parameters set to LONG RAW, will still contain long raw columns.
-To change the data types for these columns, you must alter your configuration keyword settings and migrate the data.
+Data created in new (not upgraded) 9.3 or later release geodatabases using the default parameter settings do not use the LONG RAW storage type.
+However, any existing data created with any or all of these parameters set to LONG RAW or any new data in upgraded geodatabases that have these parameters set to LONG RAW will still contain LONG RAW columns.
+To change the data types for these columns, you must alter your DBTUNE settings and migrate the data.

-The following conditions must be met before you can convert your data:
+The following conditions must be met before you convert your data:

 - You must make a backup of the data before you migrate it.